portworx/px-docs/run-lighthouse.md

        -k consul:http://${IP_ADDR}:8500
 ```

-PX-LIGHTHOUSE repository is located [here](https://hub.docker.com/r/portworx/px-lighthouse/).
-Above mentioned docker commands will upgrade your PX-LIGHTHOUSE container to the latest release.
+PX-Lighthouse repository is located [here](https://hub.docker.com/r/portworx/px-lighthouse/).
+Above mentioned docker commands will upgrade your PX-Lighthouse container to the latest release.
 There should be minimal downtime in this upgrade process.

 ### Provider Specific Instructions

-### Azure
+#### Azure

 * Make sure you have set inbound security rule to 'Allow' for port 80.